AFTERWAKE/IRCBots/README.md

 - Based off of theCount (Twisted IRC Client)
 #### lurkBot
 - A bot that hides in the shadows and steals usernames for fun.
+#### artBot
+- A simple IRC bot that sends out ASCII messages on the Art channel.